-Principles of Business will teach students the basis for business operations and professionalism with an emphasis on entrepreneurship and the risks and rewards of starting their own business or improving business processes in an existing business.
+Credit Hrs: 3 Lecture Hrs: 45 Lab Hrs: 0 Principles of Business will teach students the basis for business operations and professionalism with an emphasis on entrepreneurship and the risks and rewards of starting their own business or improving business processes in an existing business.
 Working in groups and making effective presentations will also be explored.

-This course is designed to provide future and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
+MGT2123 Leadership Development Lecture Hrs: 45 I ah Hrs: 0 Credit Hrs: 3 This course is designed to provide future and existing leaders the opportunity to explore the concept of leadership and to develop and improve their leadership skills.
 In this course a variety leadership roles expected of team members with practical suggestions for improved leadership skills will be discussed.
 Additionally, sources of power and influence, delegation, group processes, conflict resolution, and group decision-making techniques will be discussed.

-Lab Hrs: 0 Credit Hrs: 3 Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.
+Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.

-Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 The study of Human Resources will familiarize students with the legal and regulatory environment that pertains to the business world.
+The study of Human Resources will familiarize students with the legal and regulatory environment that pertains to the business world.
 Hiring, training and development, performance appraisals and compensation will all be discussed.